-If the underwriters' option to purchase additional shares is exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization and shares of common stock outstanding would be \$million, \$million, \$million, \$million and shares, respectively.
+If the underwriters' option to purchase additional shares is exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization and shares of common stock outstanding would be \$155.3 million, \$209.1 million, \$156.8 million, \$190.3 million and 36,676,344 shares, respectively.

-The outstanding share information in the table above is based on 67,824,846 shares of our common stock outstanding as of December 31, 2020, and excludes:
+The outstanding share information in the table above is based on 29,109,344 shares of our common stock outstanding as of December 31, 2020, and excludes:

-9,134,929 shares of common stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$0.22 per share;

-- 368,779 shares of our common stock issuable upon the exercise of certain outstanding convertible preferred stock warrants, having an exercise price of \$1.53 per share, and are expected remain unexercised after the completion of this offering; - shares of common stock that will become available for issuance under the 2021 Plan (which number includes shares remaining available for issuance under the 2015 Plan, which will become available for issuance under the 2021 Plan upon its effectiveness); and - shares of common stock that will become available for issuance under the ESPP, which will become effective in connection with this offering.
+- 3,920,487 shares of common stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$0.51 per share; - 158,274 shares of our common stock issuable upon the exercise of certain outstanding convertible preferred stock warrants, having an exercise price of \$3.56 per share, and are expected remain unexercised after the completion of this offering; - 1,727,953 shares of common stock that will become available for issuance under the 2021 Plan, which will become effective in connection with this offering; and - 172,795 shares of common stock that will become available for issuance under the ESPP, which will become effective in connection with this offering.